There are many terms you may wish to be familiar with as you're purchasing. These are some of the most commonly used and asked about.

-Similar to a standard diffusion process, except in deep diffusion (also called matrix or lattice difussion) the color altering treatment passes completely through the gem, altering the color of the stone's interior so that it is identical to color on the stone's surface.
-This is a permanent treatment process, and far supperior to simple diffusion.
+Similar to a standard diffusion process, except in deep diffusion (also called matrix or lattice diffusion) the color altering treatment passes completely through the gem, altering the color of the stone's interior so that it is identical to color on the stone's surface.
+This is a permanent treatment process, and far superior to simple diffusion.

 The ability of some gems to split a ray of light into two separate rays, each traveling at a different velocity.
 This effect caused the pavilion faceting to appear doubled when the stones is viewed through the table.

 A stone which has been constructed by gluing two pieces together.
 Often used with opal as a top, and onyx as a backer.
 Can also be done with colored gems, i.e., ruby on top and garnet on the bottom.